Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Online Learning Control Algorithm

-The Online Learning Control with Zero Knowledge (OLC-ZK) of the system parameters has two components: (i) {\it a control policy} and (ii) {\it an online estimator} that runs in parallel to the control policy and throughout the control episode.
+{\bf Online Estimation and Optimization}: The Online Learning Control with Zero Knowledge (OLC-ZK) of the system parameters has two components: (i) {\it a control policy} and (ii) {\it an online estimator} that runs in parallel to the control policy and throughout the control episode.
 The control policy and online optimization algorithm is similar to the online algorithm \ref{alg:olc-fk}, except that the control policy parameters are updated through an estimate of the truncated cost function.
-The online estimation algorithm frequently re-estimates the underlying system parameters to track the underlying changes.
+The online estimation algorithm employs a change point detection to identify the changes in the underlying system and a standard estimation algorithm to estimate the underlying system that is restarted after every detection of change.
 We discuss the details of our algorithm below.